DigiBP/Team-Basler-Fasnacht/README.md

 Our group has decided to model and enhance a Bachelor Thesis of one team member.
 The thesis focuses on appointment scheduling tools especially in heathcare.
 At current state, most of hospitals and medical clinics are using phone as a medium to schedule, re-schedule or cancel appointments.
 This is perceived as an expense that can be eliminated through digitalization.

-Our project considers two two scenarios:

-- create an appointment
-- prepare for the first consultation

-According to our researches, in most _____ any statistics about medium?
-How many over phone?
-What age group?

 ### <ins>As-Is Process</ins>